vyotsukura-gsa/srt-fbo-scraper/README.md

 ## Set Environment Variables
 Assuming you are using sam.gov's APIs, after you have set up your personal account, generate a public API key (this is for the [Federal Hierarchy API](https://open.gsa.gov/api/fh-public-api/)) and set it as an environment variable (locally and/or in cloud.gov) as SAM_API_KEY.
 ## Installation
-* To get started with SRT-API, go to [GSA/srt-api](https://github.com/GSA/srt-fbo-scraper) to copy the URL for cloning the project.
+* To get started with SRT-API, go to [GSA/srt-fbo-scraper](https://github.com/GSA/srt-fbo-scraper) to copy the URL for cloning the project.
 * Open Terminal or use Visual Studio Code and open a terminal window.
 * Navigate to the desired folder and clone the project.
 * Next navigate to the bin folder that was created through the clone.
 * Type `./dev_setup.sh` to begin installation.
 * Note - If this script fails during execution, please refer to the manual setup guide for installing the necessary tools and packages here: [Manual Setup Guide](https://github.com/GSA/srt-fbo-scraper/blob/main/documentation/ManualSetupGuide.md).
-* This script will install and set up much of what you need for this project:
+* This script will install and set up much of what you need for this project, including curl and pyenv.
-    * Node Package Manager (npm)
-    * PostgreSQL
-    * Node Version Manager (nvm)
-    * SNYK - log into SNYK using your GitHub account when prompted by the script
+* It will also install and update all of the Node modules used in this project.
-* This script will also create the needed local Postgres database with all of the tables required by this project, if they do not already exist.
+* This script will then create the needed local Postgres user and database with all of the tables required by this project, if they do not already exist.
 * It will also install Node Version 16, which is required for this project.
-* Finally it will install and update all of the Node modules used in this project.
 ## Cloud.gov Deployment
 Build the Docker Image
 Before pushing to cloud.gov, you need to build the Docker image and push it to DockerHub.